coreflighttech/CompactOVH_B737/SPAD.neXt/README.md

 # How to install the firmware

 -> https://github.com/coreflighttech/Uploader
-- Select B737 MCP in Xloader "Device" pull down list as both devices are driven by the same Arduino type.)
+- Select "B737 Compact OVH" in XLoader "Device" pull down list (or MCP/FCU as it is also an ATmega2560).
 - Be sure to plug the external power supply of the overhead.
 - Use powered USB hub or free mothernoard USB port.